Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/GetDocumentMatrix.md

 This API is used to fetch the Document Matrix details using certain criteria sent in request message.

 ## How it works
-1. Merchant needs to use this API if the merchant documents are submitted to Fiserv for partner Credit Underwriting process.
+1. Merchant needs to use this API if the merchant documents are submitted to Fiserv for partner credit underwriting process.
-2. API has to be used to fetch the document matrix and use subsequent Upload Document API.
+2. API has to be used to fetch the document matrix and use subsequent upload document API.
 3. API response will contain the possible set of documents which the Partner can provide as part of Funding proof, Partner POI, Partner POA, Other categories, etc.